-Feature Description and Reference Directed Call Pickup An extension user can answer a call ringing at another networked PBX extension. \rightarrow 4.1.8 Call Pickup
+Feature Description and Reference Directed Call Pickup An extension user can answer a call ringing at another networked PBX extension. → 3.1.9 Call Pickup

-- KX-NSN002 (Activation Key for QSIG Network) is required for each Master unit to use these features.
-Furthermore, all PBXs in the network must be KX-NS series PBXs, or KX-NCP/KX-TDE series with MPR Software Version 4.1000 or later. - A separate activation key is required for non-KX-NS series PBXs.
-For details, refer to the corresponding Feature Manual. - Enhanced QSIG features can be disabled at the TIE Table level through system programming. - Calls made by accessing a CO line via an S-CO button or Trunk Group Access feature number, etc. cannot use enhanced QSIG features because they do not refer to the TIE Table.
-This includes calls made from the call history of Communication Assistant (CA) because such calls specify a trunk group directly. - Calls forwarded using CF (Call Forwarding) by QSIG cannot use enhanced QSIG features. - Leave Message Waiting
+- The KX-NCS3910, KX-NCS4910 or KX-NCS4950 (Activation Key for Software Upgrade to Enhanced Version) is required for all PBXs in the network to use these features.
+Furthermore, all PBXs in the network must be KX-NCP or KX-TDE series with MPR Software Version 4.1000 or later. - Enhanced QSIG features can be disabled at the TIE Table level through system programming. - Calls made by accessing a CO line via an S-CO button or Trunk Group Access feature number, etc. cannot use enhanced QSIG features because they do not refer to the TIE Table.
+This includes calls made from the call log of the KX-NT400, or from the call history of Communication Assistant (CA) because such calls specify a trunk group directly. - Calls forwarded using CF (Call Forwarding) by QSIG cannot use enhanced QSIG features.

+Leave Message Waiting